-- 3 Close the Fitbit App
+- 6 Close the Fitbit App

-- 4 Check for updates
+- 8 Check for updates for the Fitbit app

-- 5 Reboot the Versa or other Fitbit device
+- 9 Reboot the Fitbit device

-- 6 Toggle Bluetooth off and on
+- 10 Toggle your phone’s Bluetooth off and on

-- 8 Always Connected and All-Day Sync
+- 11 Check Always Connected and All-Day Sync (for older app versions)

 Follow this quick checklist to help fix syncing issues with your Fitbit

 - If you use a new phone or tablet, first unpair your Fitbit from your previous phone’s Bluetooth and then try pairing and syncing with your new device.
-Fitbits can only pair directly to 1 device
+Fitbits can only pair directly to 1 device.

-- Check that your Fitbit isn’t connected and syncing to another device, like your iPad, tablet, or even one of your family members’ devices
+- Check that your Fitbit isn’t connected and syncing to another device, like your iPad, tablet, or even one of your family members’ devices.

-- Try syncing manually by tapping your profile picture or icon > your Fitbit device > Sync Now
+- Try syncing manually by tapping your profile picture or icon > your Fitbit device > Sync Now.

-- Turn off all other Bluetooth connections on your phone or tablet and then try syncing with your Fitbit
+- Turn off all other Bluetooth connections on your phone or tablet, and then try syncing with your Fitbit.

-- Charge your Fitbit so it’s at least 60% battery availability, then try to sync
+- Charge your Fitbit so it’s at least 60% battery availability, then try to sync.

-- Update your Fitbit’s firmware and update the Fitbit app
+- Update your Fitbit’s firmware and update the Fitbit app.

-- Shutdown and restart your Fitbit and then try to sync.
-Restarting does not delete any activity data
+- Shut down and restart your Fitbit and then try to sync.
+Restarting does not delete any activity data.

-- Force Close the Fitbit App on your phone, tablet, or computer and then try syncing again
+- Force Close the Fitbit App on your phone, tablet, or computer, and then try syncing again.

 - Forget the Fitbit from your phone’s Bluetooth Settings.
 Then, open the Fitbit app and wait for a message asking you to allow your Fitbit device to pair with your phone.
-Tap Pair to approve the request to re-pair it to your phone, tablet, or computer
+Tap Pair to approve the request to re-pair it to your phone, tablet, or computer.

 - Fitbit stuck on looking, searching, or device not found?
 Here is how to fix it